raschmitt/date-override/README.md

 ## Constributions

-  Contibutions and feature requests are always welcome.
+  Contributions and feature requests are always welcome.